doantronghieu/Nexus/others/docs/projects/IPVM/doc.md

 ## Value Proposition

-IPVM Sentinel delivers exceptional value to security professionals by transforming how they research, plan, implement, and optimize physical security technologies.
+IPVM Platform delivers exceptional value to security professionals by transforming how they research, plan, implement, and optimize physical security technologies.

 ### For End Users